Individual clinicians can report via an EHR vendor/Qualified Registry/Qualified Clinical Data Registry or QCDR

 MIPS Criteria for Individuals:

-Quality - Report up to 6 quality measures (from MIPS measures and/or non-MIPS measures, or from one MIPS specialty-specific measures set), include at least one outcome measure for a minimum of 90 days, and at least 60% of the clinician’s eligible patients.
+Quality - Report up to 6 quality measures (from MIPS measures and/or non-MIPS measures, or from one MIPS specialty-specific measures set), include at least one outcome measure for a minimum of calendar year, and at least 60% of the clinician’s eligible patients.

 2018 MIPS Measures List by Category